-5.10.3 Solar-cell structures and I-V characteristics
+5.10.3 Solar-cell structures

-In addition to showing intended optical and structural properties, it is important that actual devices that comprise SL for carrier generation shows electrical characteristics of a solar cell.
+In addition to showing intended optical and structural properties, it is important that actual devices that comprise a SL for carrier generation show electrical characteristics of a solar cell.
 Also, CM effects can be ultimately observed via I-V characteristics of the solar-cell structures.
-Solar cell and hot carrier cell structures were grown to test I-V characteristics of the InAs/AlAsSb SL based p-n junction.
-The layer structures of these designs are shown in figure 5.17.